Bible and Translation

 Let the texts speak in their own way out of their own time.
 Do not abuse the Bible by trying to make it meet your modern worldview demands and expectations!
 Rather, launch into the adventure of trying to perceive the worldview behind the particular biblical story or text you are reading.

-The term "fundamentalist" or "fundamentalism" originally arose from a self-designation of a conservative ideological stream of American Christian churches, also influencing UK churches, in the 1920s.
+The term "fundamentalist" or "fundamentalism" originally arose from a self-designation of a conservative ideological stream of American Christian churches, also influencing Canadian and UK churches, in the 1920s.
 They attempted to reduce Christianity down to a small number of defendable Fundamentals and produced propositional formulations for mental assent that would comprise the True Faith.

 Jesus never encourages us to reduce Christian faith to the bare minimum, much less did he indicate it is a mental exercise that is expressed in factual propositions (a concept of modern Western culture and philosophy).
 Jesus encourages us to probe the depths and heights and go past the letter into the deeper intention and meaning of the spirit.
 Check out the "Sermon on the Mount" and his other teachings in the gospels.